402 days. Joe Zawada remembers the number precisely. That was the span of time between Ryan...

 The Lehigh Valley Community Foundation serves Lehigh and Northampton Counties in eastern Pennsylvania.
 Some funds of the Foundation also provide grants to non-profit organizations in Monroe County and Upper Bucks County.
 Grants may also be made to qualified non-profits in other states and other nations.
 The Lehigh Valley Community Foundation has made grants to more than 500 non-profit organizations since its inception.
-Today, the Foundation grants over $1 million a year to non-profit organizations, primarily in Lehigh and Northampton Counties.
+Today, the Foundation grants just under $2 million a year to non-profit organizations, primarily in Lehigh and Northampton Counties.

 The Foundation makes grants to qualified non-profit organizations from two types of charitable funds: Discretionary Funds and Donor-Defined Funds.
 All grants, from all charitable funds of the Foundation, must be approved by the Board of Governors.